DashellF/CTF-Writups/LITCTF 2025/kaizo brackeys/kaizo brackeys.md

 ---

 For this flag, we are given the game files for a game called Kaizo Brackeys.
-Going through the directorys, we can see that there is a file called UnityCrashHandler.exe.
+Going through the directories, we can see that there is a file called UnityCrashHandler.exe.
 This tells us that this game was made with Unity.
 My first idea was to just run the Kaizo Brackeys.exe file.
 Running it brings up a menu where you can start the game.

 <img src="../images/kaizo_brackeys_menu.png" alt="Kaizo Brackeys Menu" width="800">